Air Booking Guide

 GDS only; not supported for NDC.

 AirReservation supports an optional workbench commit request payload that adds or deletes the ticketing time limit for a booking.
-This is the last day to ticket the booking before the offer expires.
+The ticket time limit is the last day to ticket the booking before the offer expires.

 GDS only; not supported for NDC.